Skip to main content

 Emotional Intelligence - Book summary

 Today, there’s extensive research to suggest that emotional intelligence is a much better predictor of success than academic intelligence.
 This book by Daniel Goleman was one of the first books to comprehensively review the research, insights and implications of emotional intelligence.
-In this free Emotional Intelligence summary, we’ll briefly outline the key highlights.
-Do get more details from our complete book summary bundle in text, infographic, and audio formats.
+In this free Emotional Intelligence summary, we’ll briefly outline the biology and neurology behind emotions, and how to develop emotional intelligence for better outcomes.

 Emotions and the Human Brain